innoq/SCS/faq.md

 "Self-Contained System" describes best what's at the core of the
 concept: Each system should work by itself.
 Together they form a "System of Systems".
-We also haven't seen it anywhere else, allowing us to capture it to mean one specific, hopefully well-defined thing.
+We also haven't seen the term used anywhere else, allowing us to capture it to mean one specific, hopefully well-defined thing.

 ### Is the SCS architecture's intent to replace other concepts?

-No. The SCS approach can be combined with microservices for example — see [SCS vs. Microservices](/vs-ms.html).
+No. For exapmle, the SCS approach can be combined with finer-grained microservices — see [SCS vs. Microservices](/vs-ms.html).

 ### How do I know which systems to build?